sunpy/ablog/README.rst

 If you are starting a new project, see `ABlog Quick Start`_ guide.

-If you already have a project, enable blogging by editing ``conf.py`` as follows:
+If you already have a project, enable blogging by making following changes in ``conf.py``:

 .. code-block:: python

-  # 1. Append ablog to list of extensions
+  # 1. Append 'ablog' to list of extensions
   extensions = [
       '...',
       'ablog'
   ]

   # 2a.
-Append ABlog templates path to `templates_path`
+Append templates path to `templates_path`
   import ablog
   templates_path.append(ablog.get_html_templates_path())

   # 2b.
 If `templates_path` is not defined before
   templates_path = [ablog.get_html_templates_path()]

-If you have also installed Alabaster_, see here_ how to configure it.
+If you also installed Alabaster_, see how to configure it here_.

 .. _ABlog Quick Start: http://ablog.readthedocs.org/manual/ablog-quick-start
 .. templates_path: http://sphinx-doc.org/config.html#confval-templates_path